Litesa Wallace: Early life and education

 Wallace was born in Chicago.
 She earned a Bachelor of Arts degree from Western Illinois University, followed by a Master of Arts in marriage and family counseling and a Ph.D. in educational psychology from Northern Illinois University.

 Career

 Illinois House of Representatives

 Wallace was appointed to the Illinois House of Representatives in August 2014 by the Winnebago County Democratic Party, succeeding Charles E. Jefferson.
 Wallace had previously served as chief of staff to Jefferson.

 2018 Illinois gubernatorial campaign and aftermath

 Wallace ran for lieutenant governor of Illinois in the 2018 Democratic primary alongside State Senator Daniel Biss, replacing Biss's initial pick, Chicago alderman Carlos Ramirez-Rosa.
 In a video announcing the joint ticket, Wallace commented that she and Biss had both "fought for childcare assistance, a $15 minimum wage, to expand healthcare, and to make millionaires pay their fair share."
-Biss and Wallace lost the Democratic primary to J. B. Pritzker and his running mate Julianna Stratton.
+Biss and Wallace lost the Democratic primary to J. B. Pritzker and his running mate Juliana Stratton.

 In the 2020 Democratic presidential primary, Wallace was a supporter of Bernie Sanders' 2020 presidential campaign.